- What is the search engine results page (SERP)

 The most popular SERP features

 AdWords Bottom/Top: usually results can be seen either above or below the organic results.
 Such advertisements have their ranking according to their both usefulness and relevance.
+Get more how to get your ads above Google search results in the ultimate guide from Google.

 Featured Snippet: Main principle here is to get the necessary information, which isn’t contained in the Knowledge Graph.
 The index can provide it.
 Such snippets are used to find some very specific details that are located on the relevant page.
 You need to distinguish rich snippet and feature snippet.
 Here SERP ranking from one to five is usually successful.

 - Image Pack: This feature gives the results on the images, which a person is looking for.
 They are obtained with the help of a special Google SERP request.
+So if you want your site’s images to appear in this block you need to focus on the image optimization: alt-tags, title, size, and SEO-friendly URL.

 - In-Depth Article: Looking for some broad terms, one is going to find articles that are known as “in-depth.”
 They are called so because they are up to five thousand words and provided by trustworthy writers.
 The search for the top-notch quality articles uses different SERPs ranking rules.